Today, you’re going to learn how to help a partner with an eating disorder: what not to say to someone with an eating disorder and what to do instead.

 That’s why arguing the facts with your loved one won’t get you anywhere and can only make things worse.

-Using empathy, try to understand the way your loved one sees things – even though you don’t agree.
+Using empathy, try to understand the way your partner sees things – even though you don’t agree.

-To deepen your understanding, put yourself in your loved one’s shoes.
+To deepen your understanding, put yourself in your partner’s shoes.

 Use an experience you went through in the past that other people didn’t understand.
 It may have been an experience of a panic attack, a specific phobia, or a time when you felt upset about something other people didn’t think it was worth being upset about.